 ~ ~ ~ ~ ~

 Take a quarter, any quarter.
 Now, put it in a box.
 Tomorrow, add another quarter.
 Do this for seven days and you have $1.75.
 Big whoop, right?
-Now do this for a month and you've saved $7.50, the cost of a lunch.
+Do this for a month and you've saved $7.50, the cost of a lunch.
 Over a year you save almost $100 - all from one quarter saved each day.

 To the average person, this may not be a big deal.
 So let's up the ante.
 Think of something you buy every day or fairly often without even thinking: magazines, cigarettes, wine (guilty), lunch at a restaurant, a favorite snack, cigars, makeup.
 In deeper waters, one might regularly buy video games, electronics, expensive purses, "hobby" supplies, dinners at expensive restaurants...keep going...